RackHD/RackHD/test/fit_tests/README.md

                         default=all
       -nodeid NODEID    node identifier string of a discovered node, example:
                         56ddcf9a8eff16614e79ec74
-      -http             force using http protocol
-      -https            force using https protocol
-      -v V              Verbosity level of console output, default=0, Built Ins:
+      -http             fforces the tests to utilize the http API protocol -https            forces the tests to utilize the https API protocol -v V              Verbosity level of console output, default=0, Built Ins:
                         0: No debug, 2: User script output, 4: rest calls and status info, 6: other common calls (ipmi, ssh), 9: all the